jafraustro/pytorch_examples_xpu/imagenet/README.md

   --dist-backend DIST_BACKEND
                         distributed backend
   --seed SEED           seed for initializing training.
-  --gpu GPU             GPU id to use.
+  --gpu GPU             GPU id to use CUDA devices or xpu to use XPU.
   --multiprocessing-distributed
                         Use multi-processing distributed training to launch N processes per node, which has N GPUs.
 This is the fastest way to use PyTorch for either single node or multi node data parallel training